Ted Lewis (musician): Films

+Later career

+Lewis kept his band together through the 1950s and continued to make appearances in Las Vegas and on television, appearing as the mystery guest on What's My Line?, the guest of honor on This Is Your Life, and an interview subject on Person to Person in the 1950s, and Hollywood Palace and other guest appearances in the 1960s and early 1970s.

 Personal life

 Lewis married Adah Becker (1897 – May 31, 1981) in 1915.
-She was a ballerina when Ted met her that same year in Rochester New York.
+She was a ballerina when Ted met her earlier that year in Rochester, New York.
 Only six weeks later they were married in three separate ceremonies on the same day, first by a justice of the peace, next by a rabbi and finally on stage that night.
-They remained married for 56 years until the death of Ted.
-Adah gave up her dancing career to become his secretary, business manager and loving wife throughout her husband's long career.
-Once married, Ted and Adah lived in a 15-room apartment overlooking New York City's Central Park for the remainder of their lives.
+They remained married for 56 years until Ted's death.
+Adah gave up her dance career to become his secretary and business manager.
+Ted and Adah moved into a 15-room apartment overlooking New York City's Central Park, and remained there for the rest of their lives.

 Lewis died in his sleep in New York on August 25, 1971, of lung failure at the age of 81.
 Following a Jewish funeral service in New York City, his body was brought to Circleville where thousands walked past his coffin.
-Rabbi Jerome D. Folkman who officiated remarked, "The song has ended, but the memory lingers on."
+Rabbi Jerome D. Folkman officiated, and remarked, "The song has ended, but the memory lingers on."
 The burial was held at the local Forest Cemetery.
-Lewis's stone, in the family plot, has his hat and cane incised upon it.
+Lewis's stone, in the family plot, has his famous hat and cane inscribed upon it.
 His wife Adah, who died on May 31, 1981, rests beside him.

 Upon his death, the City of New York, Yale and Harvard Universities and the Smithsonian Institution asked Adah for his memorabilia.
 She politely declined, saying Ted wanted everything to come back to the "Capital of the World", Circleville, Ohio.
-The Ted Lewis Museum, located across the street from where he was born, was dedicated on June 5, 1977.
-Adah, who had dreamed of a museum in the hometown that Ted loved so much, was present for the museum's opening ceremonies.
-Large numbers of celebrities, relatives, friends and Ted Lewis admirers from everywhere attended the dedication.
-The Ted Lewis Theater within the museum provides an opportunity for visitors to see Ted Lewis in performance by means of early TV and movie clips.
+She opened The Ted Lewis Museum, a modest storefront located across the street from where he was born, on June 5, 1977.
+Celebrities, relatives, friends and Ted Lewis admirers from everywhere attended the dedication.
+A theatre within the museum allows visitors to see Ted Lewis' TV and movie performances.

+Ohio Historical Marker Number 4-65 "Ted Lewis" is north of the picnic shelter in Ted Lewis Park, Circleville, Ohio; 39° 36.51′ N, 82° 56.644′ W.